tzachar/cmp-ai/README.md

 This is a general purpose AI source for `cmp`, easily adapted to any restapi supporting remote code completion.

-For now, HuggingFace SantaCoder, OpenAI Chat, Codestral and Google Bard are implemeted.
+For now, HuggingFace, SantaCoder, OpenAI Chat, Codestral, Ollama and Google Bard are implemented.

 ## Install